What is Incognito Mode?

 Incognito Mode, also known as private browsing, is a special kind of window, similar to right-clicking a link to "Open in New Tab".
 This private window doesn't save any cookies, browsing history, or auto-fill information on the browsing device.

 Private browsing is most commonly used to view websites without any cookies or history being saved.
 However, just because this information isn't saved on the computer or smartphone it's being viewed on doesn't mean that it's not saved somewhere.
-Google has recently been involved in a lawsuit in which it was determined browsing information is still collected, even while browsing incognito.

 To help clarify this, most private browsing windows show you a message like this: